 The BSN for the Traditional Student

-The basic BSN program is designed for students with no previous preparation in nursing and requires a total of four academic years, one in the completion of prerequisite courses and three in nursing courses.
+The traditional BSN program is designed for students with no previous preparation in nursing and requires a total of four academic years, one in the completion of prerequisite courses and three in nursing courses.
 The accelerated BSN program is for students who have already have some non-nursing college credits.
 The school collaborates with more than 100 health agencies to provide optimal clinical learning experiences for its students, under the supervision of its faculty members.
 Freshman entry and transfer options are available.

 Graduates are awarded the bachelor of science in nursing degree and are eligible to sit for the NCLEX-RN for licensure as registered nurses.
 They are prepared for first-level staff nursing positions in hospitals, clinics, the military, long-term care facilities and community health agencies, with potential for rapid advancement and assumption of leadership roles.
 They also have the foundation for graduate study in nursing.